 There is no limit to the number of sessions an employee can have with a Navigator.
 In addition, the employee can continue to work with their Navigator as long as they remain at one of our partner companies.

 Should everyone go through the program?

-GrOW program is open to all employees.
+Navigator sessions are open to all employees.
 We work with the employer to promote the program through various channels visible to employees at all levels: new hire orientation, emails, website, bulletin boards, etc. We also encourage employers to refer employees to the Navigator directly.
 However, the employee is ultimately the decision-maker as to whether they use the services offered.
 In addition to assisting employees, our Navigators are available to their family members, one generation up, down and across.

-How can a Supervisor work with a GrOW Navigator?
+How can a supervisor work with a GrOW Navigator?